agentlang-ai/agentlang/README.md

 </div>

+## tl;dr

+AgentLang is a declarative programming language (built on JS/TS) with innovative constructs to help you build **reliable** agents and agentic apps that just work.
+Build application in 100s of lines of code, instead of 10k+ lines of code.

+## AgentLang

 Build **teams of reliable AI Agents** that follow your organization's processes closely, while adapting to new scenarios, with AgentLang.
 Agents collaborate with each other and humans to handle complex, time-consuming, monotonous tasks and get work done!

 * **Agentic:** AgentLang is a programming language specifically designed for building anything involving agents.
 AgentLang is highly declarative - enabling you to focus on the business logic getting bogged down in implementation details.